 Threats to Biodiversity in the United States and Brazil

 Threats to biodiversity are a matter of significant concern nowadays as there are many species all around the globe which endangered due to different reasons.
 Some of those species may even face extinction, which is why many people and organizations take action to protect them.
 The main threats to biodiversity have been identified by the International Union for Conservation of Nature, or IUCN for short (IUCN, 2022).
 The Union provides lists of endangered species, making it possible to determine how many of them are threatened in different areas.
-The IUCN data shows some differences between the threat rankings for various land regions (see Appendix).
+The IUCN data shows some differences between the threat rankings for various land regions (see Table 1).
 This paper compares the threats to biodiversity in the United States and Brazil to identify what might account for the corresponding differences and propose potentially effective actions to prevent extinction.
 Although threats to biodiversity significantly differ in the U. S. and Brazil, both countries have many endangered species, which is why they should take action to prevent animal extinction.

 IUCN Threat Category United